 We encourage attendees to participate in these initiatives through the following options:

 - Participate in the hotel's linen reuse program (sheets and towels).
-Information can be found in the quest rooms. - Return waste paper to conference registration for recycling. - Register for the conference online to save postage and paper costs. - Carpool with colleagues, or take public transportation.
+Information can be found in the guest rooms. - Return waste paper to conference registration for recycling. - Carpool with colleagues, or take public transportation.